mataxelle/Blog_OPCR/README.md

 2. Make sure you have Php and composer on your computer.

+3. Create a .env file at the root of your project, same level as .env.exemple, and configure the appropriate values for your blog to run.

-3. Create a database and import the blog.sql file.
+4. Create a database and import the blog_opcr.sql file.

 ## Install dependencies